mustafaacikyol/mustafaacikyol/README.md

-B.Sc. in Computer Engineering @Kocaeli University
+B.Sc. in Computer Engineering @Kocaeli University.

 I studied and worked as a Full Stack Developer.
 Nowadays I study on Machine Learning and Computer Vision.
 I am enthusiast to contribute to solving real world problems using Artificial Intelligence.